-1 Murderer.
+Murderers.
 True, my lord.

 Macbeth.
-So is he mine -- and in such bloody distance
+So is he mine -- and in such bloody distance 140

 That every minute of his being thrusts

-Against my nearest of life.
+Against my near'st of life.
 And though I could

 With bare-faced power sweep him from my sight

 And bid my will avouch it, yet I must not --

-For certain friends that are both his and mine,
+For certain friends that are both his and mine, 145

-But wail his fall
+Whose loves I may not drop -- but wail his fall

-Whom I myself struck down.
+Who I myself struck down.
 And thence it is

 That I to your assistance do make love,

 Masking the business from the common eye

 For sundry weighty reasons.
+150